muesli4/table-layout/README.md

 * Columns can be positionally aligned as `left`, `right` or `center`.
 * Columns may also be aligned at certain character occurence with respect to the other cells of that column.
 One such purpose is to display floating point numbers.

-Those specifications are then applied to a list of rows (currently only `String` is supported).
+Those specifications are then applied to a list of rows.
+A row is simply a list of a cell.
+A cell is a type that implements the `Cell` type class.

 Typically cells are rendered as a grid, but it is also possible to render tables with simulated lines, including styling support.
 Such tables can use optional headers and multiple lines per cell.
 Multi-line content can be aligned vertically, with respect to the other horizontally adjacent cells, and text can be rendered justified.